fabryandrea/RedshiftWorkshop/README.md

 ### 5- Querying local tables on Redshift

-First, you will execute some queries to get table definition details such as table information and distribution style define on the tables.
-Redshift is a Massive Parallel processing Data Warehouse System and uses multiple nodes to process the queries depending on the distribution style selected.
+First, you will execute some queries to get table definition details such as table information and distribution style defined on the tables.
+Redshift is a Massive Parallel processing Data Warehouse and uses multiple nodes to process the queries depending on the distribution style selected.

 Run the following query to get details on the number of nodes and slices in your Redshift cluster.
 The Query will return details on number of nodes and slices in your Redshift Cluster.
 In this Lab, you should expect a total of 4 slices.
 Your Amazon Redshift cluster type is dc2.xlarge with 2 compute nodes.